-Regular parties for all grades include Christmas, Thanksgiving, Valentine's Day, and end of year.
+Regular parties for all grades include Christmas, Valentine's Day, and end of year.
 The teacher will direct the homeroom coordinator in planning classroom parties.
 Parents should expect to help with at least one party for the school year.
-All drink containers should have a lid that closes tightly to avoid spills in the classroom.Teachers need to be cognizant of student allergies and prohibit food items that could cause a health concern for any student.
-All classroom parents are required to be made aware of these allergies prior to the start of school.
+All drink containers should have a lid that closes tightly to avoid spills in the classroom.
 Because our purpose in observing holidays at school throughout the year is to celebrate our Lord Jesus Christ, our classroom parties, refreshments, and decorations will have a theme that corresponds with the Christian emphasis of the holiday.
 Therefore, we will not use secular themes that detract or diminish our Lord Jesus Christ.